 It is notable that the E-PL7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-300 does not provide wifi capability.

-Both the E-300 and the E-PL7 have been discontinued, but can regularly be found used on eBay.
+Both the E-300 and the E-PL7 have been discontinued, but can regularly be found used on ebay.
 The E-300 was replaced by the Olympus E-330, while the E-PL7 was followed by the Olympus E-PL8.
 Further information on the features and operation of the E-300 and E-PL7 can be found, respectively, in the Olympus E-300 Manual (free pdf) or the online Olympus E-PL7 Manual.

 So how do things add up?
 Is the Olympus E-300 better than the Olympus E-PL7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.